nilguncelik/nilguncelik.github.io/_posts/javascript/2014-04-16-javascript-objects.md

 	- If the constructor uses return with no value, or if it returns a primitive value the return value is discarded and the value of the object creation expression is the newly created and initialized object.
 - Core Javascript includes built-in constructors for native types.
 - You can also define your own constructor functions to initialize newly created objects.
+- Some programmers consider using `new` keyword harmful because if you forget to include the `new` prefix when calling a constructor function, then `this` will not be bound to the new object.
+Sadly, this will be bound to the global object, so instead of augmenting your new object, you will be clobbering global variables.
+That is really bad.
+There is no compile warning, and there is no runtime warning.
+This problem is fixed in ES5 strict mode.
+In strict mode, `this` is no longer bound to the global object but to `undefined`.
+    - Douglas Crockford also argues against use of `new` and `this` keyword in this manner to create an object and proposes another way to use constructor functions without use of `new` operator. // TODO how does he propose to do it?
+- Crockford also suggests naming constructor functions with InitialCaps and nothing else with InitialCaps to identify the cases where `new` keyword is missing.

 #### Object Creation with Object.create():
 ```